What are ADB’s departments and offices?

 Budget, Personnel, and Management Systems Department (BPMSD)

 Provides advice and services in budget, staff management, human resources, staff development, benefits, and compensation.

 Covers operations in Afghanistan, Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyz Republic, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan.

 Leads ADB engagement in climate change, disaster risk management and environmental sustainability; gender equality; fragility and engagement; digital technology for development; and regional cooperation and integration and trade.

 Controller's Department (CTL)

 Maintains accounting policy and systems, prepares financial reports, and authorizes loan, technical assistance, grants, disbursements, and other payments.

-Department of Communications (DOC)
+Department of Communications and Knowledge Management (DOCK)